How to talk to LGBTQ+ students

 SkillsFirst say that people are like flowers – with the right conditions they can grow and blossom.
 Just being me aims to provide the right soil, a stable pot and the right support to help people grow – no matter their sexuality or gender identity.

-As part of their Just being me campaign, SkillsFirst are working with Sunderland University to promote LGBTQ+ awareness in apprenticeships and higher education.
+As part of their Just being me campaign, SkillsFirst are promoting LGBTQ+ awareness in apprenticeships and higher education.
 They want to support tutors and managers to feel confident in how they speak to LGBTQ+ students, and ensure that students feel safe and confident to be their authentic selves in a professional environment.

 SkillsFirst are lobbying with the Government to introduce regulation around support for LGBTQ+ students.
 They’re also working with a large national group made up of commissioners, directors and managers from the NHS, social care and education who identify as LGBTQ+ to develop a national LGBTQ+ care and education strategy.